waku-org/nwaku/docs/tutorial/Pre-requisites of running a Waku node.md

     ![](https://i.imgur.com/qTWwyNr.jpg)

-8. When you exceed the hour limit of the session, then the mining will be stopped
+8. When you exceed the hour limit of the session, then the mining will be stopped.
 9. Alternatively, stop the mining when mined enough goerli ether.
 10. Do not forget to claim your goerli ether.